splunk/splunk-operator/docs/Examples.md

 ```

 #### Create a search head for your index cluster
-To create a standalone search head that is preconfigured to search your indexer cluster, add the `clusterMasterRef` parameter:
+To create a standalone search head that is preconfigured to search your indexer cluster, add the `clusterManagerRef` parameter:

 ```yaml
 cat <<EOF | kubectl apply -f -